influxdata/docs-v2/content/influxdb/cloud-iox/sql/SQL-reference.md

 ### Number literals

-Number literals are positive or negative numbers that are either floats or exact numbers.
+Number literals are positive or negative numbers that are either exact numbers or floats.

 ```sql
 10